atelier rose

 Heather Hartley’s poetry collections include Adult Swim and Knock Knock, both published by Carnegie Mellon University Press.
 She was Paris Editor for Tin House magazine for over fifteen years.
 Her short fiction, poems, essays and interviews have appeared in or on PBS Newshour, The Guardian, The Literary Review and other venues as well as numerous anthologies including Food and Booze: A Tin House Literary Feast and Satellite Convulsions: Poems from Tin House.

-She teaches creative writing at the University of Kent’s (UK) Paris School of Arts and Culture and has also taught at the American University of Paris and the University of Texas El Paso MFA program.
+She has taught creative writing at the University of Kent’s (UK) Paris School of Arts and Culture, the American University of Paris and the University of Texas El Paso MFA program and she has been a teacher at Atelier Rose since its inception.
 She is at work on a novel and her third collection of poetry.

 Visit her website HERE.